Ultimate guide to Disney Cruise Line: What to know about each of DCL’s cruise ships before you book

 Relax inside the Walt Disney Theatre, where you can see original performances like The Little Mermaid and Disney Seas the Adventure.
 There are also two movie theaters onboard where you can watch your favorite Disney movies.

 Adults have plenty of spaces that are all their own after dark, like Star Wars: Hyperspace Lounge and Nightingale’s, the latter of which is inspired by Cinderella.
 What’s different about the adult spaces on the Disney Wish is that they are spread throughout the ship rather than clustered together in an adults-only district.
+My favorite spot onboard happens to be Hook’s Barbery, which turns into a whiskey lounge at night.
+The Cast Member who works the small bar creates custom old fashioneds for each guest and tailors the drink to the guest’s taste.

-Who Will Love the Disney Wish
+Who will love the Disney Wish

 Those looking for an all-new Disney Cruise Line experience or those who have never sailed with Disney Cruise Line before will love the Disney Wish, but avid DCL fans may miss some familiar features of the other Disney cruise ships.